AUTHORS: F-M

 Hannah Kingsley

-Hannah Kingsley is a fully fledged book nerd who writes YA and Adult fantasy and contemporary, and is a total sucker for an enemies-to-lovers romance.
+Hannah Kingsley is a fully fledged book nerd who writes Romantasy, and is a total sucker for an enemies-to-lovers romance.
+She is published by HarperCollins and her debut novel, Soul Hate, was a Sunday Times bestseller.

 Eimear Lawlor